This lesson is part of the Beginner Chamorro learning path.

 - Example: the word ákuentusi becomes á’akuentusi

-If the stressed syllable has a combination of vowels: If the stressed syllable includes a combination of vowels, such as ao, only repeat the first vowel and the consonant attached to that first vowel.
+If the stressed syllable has a combination of vowels: Only repeat the first vowel and the consonant attached to the front of that first vowel.
 This makes the reduplicated word easier to say.

 - Example: the word saonao becomes sásaonao.
 (Don’t say saosaonao)